undeadzy/openarena_engine/README.md

 * Needs more testing
 * Verify changes with OpenArena developers
 * Potential GLSL debugging fix that was made available after 0.8.8 release.
-* Potentially import James Canete's opengl2 renderer as an optional 3rd renderer
-  - This could be a separate project instead

 Original file
 -------------